victorkwak/HostsGrabber/README.md

 ----
 + CPU/Memory efficient.
 Browser extensions regularly uses large amounts of resources where the hosts method requires negligible overhead.
 + Speed.
 Your browser is going to ping your computer for DNS information for ad-servers vs pinging a remote server.
 Along with the using less system resources, your overall browsing experience should be faster than if using an ad-block extension.
 + Battery life.
 Less usage of system resources should lead to more battery life.
-To provide an anecdote, I get approximately one more hour of battery life from my laptop from not using a browser extension.
+To provide an anecdote, I get approximately one more hour of battery life from my laptop from not using an ad-blocking extension.
 Results will vary, of course.

 Cons
 ----